b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 **A1.** That's easy.
 Based on a picture above I know that a gamete must have either allele `A` or `B` (both are equally likely).
 In fact, I'm certain of it.
 From previous sub-chapter (see @sec:statistics_intro_probability_definition) I know that certain event means 100% or $\frac{100}{100}$ or just 1.
 Now all I have to do is to divide the probability that it will have some allele (which is equal to 1) by the total number of possibilities (which is 2).
 In the end I got $\frac{1}{2}$ = 0.5.

+BTW.
+This is equal to the probability of a gamete having allele `B` (the same reasoning applies here).

 **Q2.** What is the probability of a gamete having allele `A` or `B` (addition example)?

 **A2.** That's easy.
 A gamete can get either allele `A` or `B`.
 I'm certain of it (so, the probability is 1).